FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step02_hardhat_loadFixture/README.md

 ### Why we need Load Fixture

-By using the fixture function, we can ensure that each test starts with a fresh instance of the contract(here on called as `Contract Instance`), and any state changes made to it, in previous tests do not affect the current test.
+By using the fixture function, we can ensure that each test starts with a fresh instance of the contract(here on called as `Contract Instance`), and any state(data members) changes made to it, in previous tests do not affect the current test.

 >Im simple words we use this function to refresh the `Contract Instance` to a fresh state with the default values, instead of creating a new `Instance` from start because that will cause us to duplicate code.

 ---
 - #### How to use Load Fixture
-We do this by creating a simple functio(sampleName `contractInstanceFunction`)n which creates a `Contract Instance` returns us the deployed version and other values.
+We do this by creating a simple function(sampleName `contractInstanceFunction`) which creates a `Contract Instance` returns it.
 Then we wrap that function inside the  `await loadFixture()`

-- **Why can't we just recall the contractInstanceFunction** Because recalling it would use computation power and make the process slow, and consuming
+- #### Why can't we just recall the contractInstanceFunction Because recalling it would use computation power and make the process slow, and consuming